-As highlighted in the previous section, the earthworks operations at this site will be categorized into two (2) sections.
+As highlighted in the previous section, the earthworks operations at the Ashbourne Residential will be categorized into three (3) sections.
 These sections have been segregated based on the stages of development.

 Noting this is a draft document and the selected Contractor will provide a more detailed methodology and sequence to effectively deliver this project.